-If you would like to make a virtual appointment to speak to us about the Travel Awards please email:
+If you would like to make an appointment to speak to us about the Travel Awards please email:

 Travel Bursary Awards are for undergraduate students (not final year) and post graduate taught students only.

 Apply online via our How to Apply webpage.

-All awardees will be expected to submit a written report of their project within 6 weeks of completion and to attend a celebration event on Friday 12 November 2021, on campus.
+All awardees will be expected to submit a written report of their project within 6 weeks of completion and to attend a celebration event in November 2022, on campus.

 Please note that this funding is not available for students on the following schemes provided by the Centre for Global Programmes: